a-h-designs/Herblore/README.md

-# Example
+# Herblore
-An example greeter plugin
+A plugin that displays how many herbs you clean and how many potions you make, including unfinished potions.